 Hola!’s developers were accused of performing DDoS attacks in 2015, while a group of hackers used Hola!’s extensions to steal cryptocurrency in 2018.
 If this doesn’t give you enough perspective on what they do, Hola!
 VPN does not even claim to have a no-logs policy.
 In addition, they willingly collect your personal information, from IP to billing information, name and e-mail address.
 Reviewers are not just blasting them for the sake of doing it, they have good reasons behind their arguments.

 As we’ve mentioned before, ZenMate has recently added some much-needed improvements to their security.
 They currently run an AES-256 encryption algorithm, they implemented a kill switch for when your connection becomes unsafe, and their browser extensions are quite handy at preventing WebRTC leaks, tracking attempts, and malware.
-Although their software only supports the L2TP/IPSec and IKEv2 protocols, they did release a separate version of their app that can be used with OpenVPN.
+Also, they support OpenVPN, 1Kev2, and L2TP protocols.
+They also have recently added a double encryption feature which means that both the traffic in the VPN tunnel and the ZenMate authentication data are encrypted.
 Unfortunately, ZenMate also collects your data when you sign up for their services and, as stated by their policy, if they are under statutory obligation to do so, they will pass this information on to other parties.

 What performance do they deliver?

 ZenMate’s relatively small number of VPN servers has a bearing on the performance they deliver.
 With just a few hundred servers and, allegedly, over 46 million users, their main issue might actually be consistent overload.
 In the US, the premium server we connected to delivered a meager 10 Mbps download with 20 Mbps upload and 118-millisecond ping.
 Their Japan and Australia servers were even worse – so if you want to stream any content with ZenMate, you’ll be watching the buffering animation more than your movie or show.